Credit Card Debt Consolidation

 - Keep track and stay on top of your monthly debt payments

-Despite these potential benefits, it’s possible debt consolidation may not be possible or the right solution for your unique situation.
+Despite these potential benefits, it is possible debt consolidation may not be possible or the right credit card debt solution for your unique situation.
 But don’t despair — there are still options to address and eliminate your problem debt.

 Consumer Proposal — A federally legislated debt solution provided under the Bankruptcy and Insolvency Act (BIA).
 It involves working with a Licensed Insolvency Trustee to negotiate an interest free settlement with your creditors with a lump sum or monthly payment you can afford to pay over a period of up to five years.
 A Consumer Proposal halts current collections action and court judgements and prevents future ones from taking place over the lifetime of your proposal, provided you continue to meet your payments and legal responsibilities.

 There are many benefits of using the consumer proposal option for resolving your debt issue, one of which is that you can keep all your assets.
 A consumer proposal is also a much simpler and more straightforward option.
 In addition, it can result in lower monthly payments than that of a bankruptcy.
 In fact, this option puts you in the driver’s seat as you get to decide what would be an affordable amount for you to pay.
 To that end, you can choose to extend the repayment amount over a longer duration resulting in lower monthly payments.